5-Cl-bk-MPA

 5-Chloro-β-keto-methiopropamine (5-Cl-βk-MPA) is a recreational designer drug with stimulant effects.
 It is a substituted cathinone derivative with a thiophene core, closely related to better known drugs such as βk-Methiopropamine and mephedrene.

+Legality

+Hungary

-It was first identified in Hungary in 2017, and was made illegal in Hungary in 2018, and in Italy in 2020.
+5-Cl-βk-MPA was first identified in Hungary in 2017, and was made illegal in 2018.

+Italy

+5-Cl-βk-MPA was made illegal in Italy in 2020.